Weather in Colombia in April

 Is April a good time to visit Colombia?

 It’s fair to say that April is an interesting time to visit Colombia.
-As for whether it’s a good time to visit very much depends on which region/s you most want to explore, what you most what to see and do, and your personal weather preferences.
+As for whether it’s a good time to visit, it very much depends on which region/s you most want to explore, what you most want to see and do, and your personal weather preferences.

 As highlighted above, April sees Colombia shift from the dry season to full-on wet season mode, with extremely high rainfall in the Pacific and Amazon regions.